agtaon/Big-Data/README.md

 Poject 1:
 Investigating the impact of different classification algorithms when subjected to mislabeling in the training data.
-The classifiers were: k-Nearest Neighbours and Linear Regression Code and Pdf
+The classifiers were: k-Nearest Neighbours and Linear Regression.
+Code and Pdf